 - Regulations requiring the appropriate state and federal agencies to control and eradicate this disease in wildlife; - 2.
-The National Park Service eradicating brucellosis in Yellowstone and Grand Teton Parks; and

-3. Using the DSA (Designated Surveillance Area) zones as currently enforced for the testing of brucellosis to prove brucellosis-free status.
+The National Park Service eradicating brucellosis in Yellowstone and Grand Teton Parks; - Using the DSA (Designated Surveillance Area) zones as currently enforced for the testing of brucellosis to prove brucellosis-free status; and - 4.
+The mandatory vaccination law.

-- 1. All efforts to eliminate the mandatory vaccination law and require its complete enforcement; and - 2.
-The establishment of any herds of free roaming bison outside of Yellowstone National Park.
+1. The establishment of any herds of free roaming bison outside of Yellowstone National Park.